Refined Risk Bounds for Unbounded Losses via Transductive Priors: Computational Aspects

 \paragraph{Sample the generalized slab-expert.} To further improve the implementability of \cref{alg:main} with generalized slab-experts $\cA^+$ instead of the slab-experts $\cA$, we can replace the enumeration of the generalized slab-experts with sampling.
 Concretely, we first sample a random subset of at most $d+1$ points of the covariate set $\covSet$.
 Next, we sample the labels randomly.
 Finally, we apply SVM to obtain a halfspace.
 Since any halfspace is sampled with probability at least $\Omega(\poly(1/T^d))$, the optimal slab-expert $\SE_{\thstar,\alpha}$ will also be sampled with probability at least $\Omega(\poly(1/T^d))$.
 Thus, the regret can be upper bounded by $O(d\log T)$.
 The advantage of such a sampling scheme is that, for a set of covariates in general position (no $d$ points are linearly dependent), random labeling of any $d+1$ subset will typically lead to a halfspace.
 This is validated by \citet[Theorem 1]{cover1965geometrical}.
 Specifically, for any $d+1$ points in general position, the number of distinct halfspaces is at least $2 \sum\limits_{k=0}^{d-1} \binom{d}{k} = 2^{d+1} - 2 \geq 2^d$ according to \citet[Theorem 1]{cover1965geometrical}.
 However, there are at most $2^{d+1}$ different labeling available.
 Thus, random labeling allows for a halfspace separation with probability at least $1/2$.
 Moreover, since the aggregation follows the exponentially weighted averaging

 The distribution $p_t$ on the set of generalized slab-experts $\cA^+$ is a Gibbs-type distribution that can be represented as the stationary distribution of a Markov chain generated by the Metropolis-Hastings (MH) algorithm \cite[Section~7.3]{robert2004monte}, in a manner similar to that in \citep[Section 7]{rigollet2012sparse}.
+Note that this approach provides an implementable sampling procedure rather than offering any computational advantages.